SummaryRead the full fact sheet

-In Australia, regular Cervical Screening Tests (replaces Pap smears) prevent about 1,200 women each year from being diagnosed with cervical cancer.
-Most women who develop cervical cancer have either never had a Cervical Screening Test (or Pap smear) or did not have them regularly in the 10 years before diagnosis.
+In Australia, regular Cervical Screening Tests prevent about 1,200 people each year from being diagnosed with cervical cancer.
+Most people who develop cervical cancer have either never had a Cervical Screening Test (or Pap smear) or did not have them when recommended in the 10 years before diagnosis.

-Even if you feel perfectly healthy, if you are a woman aged between 25 and 74 years, you should have a Cervical Screening Test regularly every five years to check for changes in cervical cells.
-The Cervical Screening Test is expected to protect up to 30 per cent more people from cervical cancer than the Pap test.
+Even if you feel perfectly healthy, if you are a woman or person with a cervix aged between 25 and 74 years, you should have a Cervical Screening Test regularly every 5 years.

 Function of the cervix